What is the Umoja Black Scholars community?

-Named after the Swahili word for “unity,” the Umoja community aims to cultivate a sense of belonging for students of African descent at the University of Oregon.
+Named after the Swahili word for “unity,” the Umoja community aims to cultivate a sense of belonging for Black students at the University of Oregon.
 This community was designed to meet the social and academic needs of Black-identified students through fostering an understanding of and respect for Black cultures, identities, and histories.
-Residents have the opportunity to gain an in-depth awareness of historic and contemporary experiences of African-Americans through course work, guest lecturers, programs, and community service.
+Residents have the opportunity to gain an in-depth awareness of historic and contemporary experiences of Black people through course work, guest lecturers, programs, and community service.

 Why should I choose to live in this community?

 The Umoja community will provide resources and support for residents’ social and academic needs.
-Through a Black studies curriculum, residents will become familiar with the evolution of Black racial histories and how those histories affect their contemporary experiences and the development of intersecting identities both locally and globally.
+Through a Black studies curriculum, residents will become familiar with the evolution of Black history and how that history affects their contemporary experiences and the development of intersecting identities both locally and globally.
 Connections between scholarship and experience are further developed through cocurricular programming, which includes seminars, events, guest speakers, and professional development opportunities.
-This combination of curricular and cocurricular programming is designed to encourage personal exploration and intellectual growth among Umoja scholars, with a goal of nurturing both individual and community empowerment for students and communities of African descent.
+This combination of curricular and cocurricular programming is designed to encourage personal exploration and intellectual growth among Umoja scholars, with a goal of nurturing both individual and community empowerment for Black students and communities.

 All students who live with Umoja receive support in the above areas of learning, as well as utilizing community resources, navigating campus, decision-making, and leadership development.
 There are two resident assistants living on the floor with the scholars, who will act as mentors and assist students in their success.

 - BLST 199: Black Essay Traditions: Power, Thought, and Resistance

 Please note that communities can be moved to different residence hall buildings if the size or need of the community changes.

 For more information, contact firstname.lastname@example.org.

 Who is eligible and how do I apply?